mogtofu33/gitlab-ci-drupal/docs/advanced-usage.md

 It's important to have any action relative to the `$this->docRoot` or `$this->webRoot` as we are not working from the `CI_PROJECT_DIR`.

-!!! caution "build.php syntax is not checked"
+!!! caution "build.php and before_build.php syntax are not checked"
-    If your `build.php` contains error, it will make the `Build` job fail!
+    If your `build.php` or `before_build.php` contains error, it will make the `Build` job fail!

 Some examples of common tasks: